ory/sdk/clients/client/python/docs/IdentityApi.md

     # Create an instance of the API class
     api_instance = identity_api.IdentityApi(api_client)
     id = "id_example" # str | ID is the identity's ID.
-    type = "totp" # str | Type is the credential's Type.
-One of totp, webauthn, lookup
+    type = "password" # str | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode

     # example passing only required values which don't have defaults set
     try: